-The Longest Day is an endurance golf marathon designed to test your skill, strength and stamina.
-The challenge is to successfully complete four rounds (72 holes) of golf from dawn to dusk and raise funds for Cancer Council’s research, prevention and support services.
+The Longest Day is an endurance golf marathon designed to test your skill, strength, and stamina.
+The challenge is to successfully complete your chosen number of holes from dawn to dusk and raise funds for Cancer Council's research, prevention, and support services.

 Think you have what it takes?
-Register now for The Longest Day and let’s tee off for a cancer free future.
+Register now and let's tee off for a cancer free future.

 When is the challenge?

-The official day is Monday 16 December however, you can choose any day in December to hold your Longest Day golf marathon.
-You’ll need all the time you can get so we recommend playing as close to the longest day of the year as possible.
+The official day for 2022 is 12 December however, you can choose any day that suits best, to hold your Longest Day golf marathon.
+You'll need all the time you can get so we recommend playing as close to the longest day of the year as possible.

 Where to Play

-With our partners Golf Australia and Golf NSW clubs across Australia have agreed to be host clubs for The Longest Day.
-This means you can play at these clubs for FREE as part of your Longest Day challenge.
+With our partners, Golf Australia and Golf NSW clubs across Australia have agreed to be Host Clubs for The Longest Day which means you can play at these clubs for FREE as part of your Longest Day challenge.

-If you’re already a member of a golf club and they are not on the host club list, just let them know you’re taking on this challenge and book your tee time.
+If you're already a member of a golf club and they are not on the supporting club list, let them know you're taking on this challenge and book your tee time.
 Check out the below tips and resources to help you get them on board:

-- Use the email/letter template we’ve created to ask them to host your day
+- Use the letter template we’ve created to ask them to host your day

 - Offer to feature your club on your social media and fundraising page